PickNikRobotics/generate_parameter_library/README.md

 `find_package(gen_param_struct REQUIRED)`

-You then need call the `generate_param_struct_header` function with the follwing arguments parameters:
+You then need call the `generate_param_struct_header` function with the following arguments:
 ```
 OUT_DIR # output directory for generated struct
 YAML_FILE # path to yaml file